zama-ai/tfhe-rs/tfhe/docs/configuration/gpu_acceleration/multi_gpu_device_selection.md

+# Multi-GPU support
-This guide walks through a practical example of performing a large batch of encrypted 64-bit additions using manual GPU dispatching to improve the performance.
+This guide explains the multi GPU support of TFHE-rs, and walks through a practical example of performing a large batch of encrypted 64-bit additions using manual GPU dispatching to improve the performance.

+## Multi-GPU support overview

+TFHE-rs supports platforms with multiple GPUs.
+There is **nothing to change in the code to execute on such platforms**.
+To keep the API as user-friendly as possible, the configuration is automatically set, i.e., the user has no fine-grained control over the number of GPUs to be used.
+However, you can decide to have operations be executed on a single GPU of your choice.
+In many cases this provides better throughput than using all the available GPUs to perform the operation.
+Indeed, except for integer precisions above 64 bits and for the multiplication, which involves many bootstrap computations in parallel, most operations on up to 64 bits do not necessitate the full power of a GPU.
+To go further, you can learn how to select specific GPUs to perform batches of operations in this [tutorial](../tutorials/multi_gpu_device_selection.md).
+You will then be able to maximize throughput on multiple GPUs with TFHE-rs.

-# Improving throughput on multiple-GPUs
+## Improving throughput on multiple-GPUs

 By default, when multiple GPUs are available on the machine, TFHE-rs automatically uses them all to perform encrypted operations.
 Under the hood, it includes a hard-coded logic to dispatch work across all the GPUs and to copy essential data—like the server key—to each GPU.